template-repository/template-repository/README.md

 *   Issue templates

 ### Propositions
-If you have ideas of what can be added to `repository-template` - welcome!
+If you have any ideas of what can be added to `repository-template` - welcome!

 ## Usage
 to start using this template need to update next places:

+0. fork template.
+Unfortunately, only repository owners can use as a template.
 1. update name and year fro [LICENSE](LICENSE) part.
 2. update About and Usage parts in README.
 Remove other projects if wants it.
 3. update Authors chapter.